wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-base-configuration-test-environment.md

 3. Configure APP1.
 4. Configure CLIENT1.

 If you do not already have an Azure account, you can sign up for a trial at [Try Azure](/pricing/1rmb-trial/).
-If you have an MSDN Platforms subscription, see [Azure benefit for MSDN Platform subscribers](https://azure.microsoft.com/offers/ms-azr-0062p/).

 > [AZURE.NOTE] Virtual machines in Azure incur an ongoing monetary cost when they are running.
-This cost is billed against your trial, MSDN Platforms subscription, or paid subscription.
+This cost is billed against your trial or paid subscription.
 For more information about the costs of running Azure virtual machines, see [Virtual Machines Pricing Details](/home/features/virtual-machines/#price) and [Azure Pricing Calculator](/pricing/calculator/).
 To keep costs down, see [Minimizing the costs of test environment virtual machines in Azure](#costs).

 ## Phase 1: Create the virtual network